-You need to balance the practical requirements of a new use against the need to protect the special characteristics of a traditional building.
+You need to balance the practical requirements of a new use against the need You should adapt your plans to suit to protect the special characteristics of a traditional building.
 Some buildings will not be suitable for reuse due to their scale (i.e. low floor to ceiling height, or require substantial extension), their importance (have a special historic or cultural significance), their condition (be in such poor condition that they would have to be demolished and re-built).